chredmon/25-REA-CMP_garo-speech-recognition/README.md

 ## Data structure

-- dat/      <-- all audio and transcript data
+- dat/      [all audio and transcript data]
   - AIR/    <-- data from All India radio

 - src/      <-- all Python scripts for running models